Decorators and Generators in Python with Examples

 def m(): yield 'Mahesh' yield 'Suresh' g = m() print(type(g)) print(next(g)) print(next(g))

 In the next article, I am going to discuss Modules and Packages in Python.
-Here, in this article, I try to explain Decorators and Generators in Python.
-I hope you enjoy this Decorators and Generators in Python article.
+Here, in this article, I try to explain Decorators and Generators in Python with Examples.
+I hope you enjoy this Decorators and Generators in Python with Examples article.
 I would like to have your feedback.
 Please post your feedback, question, or comments about this article.